haochen-zeng/mosquinotes-website/README.md

-# Mosquinotes
+# 🦟 Mosquinotes

-🦟 Mosquinotes is a shared notes repository that aims to provide a collaborative platform for individuals interested in sharing and accessing study notes.
+A shared notes repository that aims to provide a collaborative platform for individuals interested in sharing and accessing study notes.

 ## Install